President Waded Cruzado

 Communication and strategic planning

-President Cruzado has inaugurated an era of greater campus communication with regular emails to students, faculty and staff on MSU's four campuses, as well as MSU Extension and the Montana Agricultural Experiment Station’s Research Centers across the state.
+President Cruzado has inaugurated an era of greater campus communication with more emails to students, faculty and staff on MSU's four campuses, as well as MSU Extension and the Montana Agricultural Experiment Station’s Research Centers across the state.
 President Cruzado reformulated Commencement, including reinstating the fall ceremony, a tradition that dated back to 1945.
-She also initiated the Pure Gold program, a weekly recognition of student and employee excellence, as well as a new promotion and tenure dinner for faculty and a Years of Service ceremony for staff.
+She also initiated the Pure Gold program, a weekly recognition of student and employee excellence, as well as a new promotion and tenure dinner for faculty and a ceremony for staff recognizing their years of service.

 Under her leadership, MSU's flagship campus in Bozeman also undertook and completed a massive strategic planning effort, resulting in MSU’s strategic plan adopted in 2012, “Mountains and Minds: Learners and Leaders.”
 In 2018, the university adopted a new strategic plan, “Choosing Promise,” that is guiding the university’s efforts through 2024.